- Why Trustwell

 Read the GS1-128 Implementation Guide for more information on how to get started with your own GS1-128 barcodes.
 For tips on how to avoid common mistakes read FoodLogiQ’s Common Mistakes on GS1-128 Barcode Implementation document.

-FoodLogiQ is a GS1 Solution Partner.
-The FoodLogiQ Connect platform was built on GS1 standards in order to deliver true farm-to-fork traceability with standardized product information.
-Our traceability solution provides visibility at every step throughout the food supply chain.
-We have multiple GS1 certified staff members ready to help you get started today.
+Trustwell is a GS1 Solution Partner.
+Trustwell's FoodLogiQ platform was built on GS1 standards in order to deliver true farm-to-fork traceability with standardized product information.
+Our food traceability solution provides visibility at every step throughout the food supply chain.
+We have multiple GS1-certified staff members ready to help you get started today.

 Tag(s): Supplier Compliance